 - increase the time between tests from two years to five years

-- Be available on the Medicare Benefits Schedule in 2017 from 1st December
+- Is now available on the Medicare Benefits Schedule

-- Prevent an additional 140 cervical cancers each year
+- Will prevent an additional 140 cervical cancers each year

-- Complement Australia’s HPV vaccination program for boy and girls
+- Will complement Australia’s HPV vaccination program for boys and girls

 Women of any age who have symptoms (including pain or bleeding) should not wait but have appropriate clinical assessment by their doctor immediately, so if you have any concerns discuss them with your doctor or health practitioner.